KevinBonnoron/pocketbase-react-hooks/README.md

 All hooks support real-time updates through PocketBase subscriptions:

-- `useCollection` automatically updates when records are created, updated, or deleted (can be disabled with `subscribe: false`)
+- `useCollection` automatically updates when records are created, updated, or deleted (can be disabled with `realtime: false`)
 - `useRecord` automatically updates when the specific record changes
 - `useAuth` automatically updates when authentication state changes

-**Note:** Real-time subscriptions are enabled by default but can be disabled using the `subscribe` option for better performance when real-time updates are not needed.
+**Note:** Real-time subscriptions are enabled by default but can be disabled using the `realtime` option for better performance when real-time updates are not needed.

 ## Request Cancellation with requestKey